MicrosoftDocs/power-automate-docs/articles/sap-integration/env-variables-connection-refs.md

 ## Review connection references in flows

-Once you have imported the SAP Integration solution into Power Apps and create environment variables with SAP connection parameters, you will need to sign in to Power Automate to review your connectors in the cloud flows.
+Once you've imported the SAP Integration solution into Power Apps and create environment variables with SAP connection parameters, you will need to sign in to Power Automate to review your connectors in the cloud flows.

-When you see the warning symbol in a connector, it means the environment variables did not map to the connection.
-You will need to to add user- and system-level connection references manually.
+When you see the warning symbol in a connector, it means the environment variables didn't map to the connection.
+You'll need to add user and system connection references manually.

 The following steps will walk you through this process: